scalaz/scalaz/example/src/main/tut/data/Forall.md

 # Forall

-`Forall` allows for the defition of types, whose behaviour is valid for any inhabiting type; they are universally quantified types.
+`Forall` allows for the definition of types, whose behaviour is valid for any inhabiting type.
+In other words, they are universally quantified types.

 **Typical imports**